MonnierThomas/happy_gramformer/README.md

 ```

 Feel free to change and test the different values to achieve the best results for your domain.

+# Docker

+It's now a possibility to use Docker to run Happy Gramformer.
+Since Docker is not able to download the model from the internet via HuggingFace, we need the model to be saved in the model folder that you created before.

+Follow these steps in order to build:

+- `python3 src/main.py                                # it will save the model in the model directory`
+- `docker build . -t happy_gramformer --network=host  # it will build the docker image`

+Then you can do whatever you want (from correcting sentences to batches and saving the results in csv files):
+Example:
+- `docker run happy_gramformer:latest --sentence 'I have bought an book .'

 # References